bluetang331/bluetang331.github.io/awards.md

-- **Grand prize (Minister of Culture, Sports and Tourism Award)**, 21st Excellent Graduation Thesis Exhibition, *Architectural institute of Korea*
+- **Grand prize (Minister of Culture, Sports and Tourism Award)**, 21st Excellent Graduation Thesis Exhibition, *Architectural Institute of Korea*
   *"A Study on the Spatial Planning Strategies for the N-minute City: Focusing on the Relationship between Residential Environment and the Number of Births"*
   April 2025